ab3lsec/AutoDocBreakdownAssistance/README.md

   - HTML, CSS, and JavaScript for the user interface.

 - **Backend:**
-  - Microsoft SQL Server for database management.
+  - MySQL for database management.
   - PHP for server-side logic and interaction with the database.